ppy/osu-wiki/news/2024/2024-11-28-makeship-x-osu-plushies-second-run.md

 [![](/wiki/shared/news/2024-11-28-makeship-x-osu-plushies-second-run/waltertoro.jpg)](https://www.makeship.com/search?q=ppy)

-We're certain we're not the only ones mesmerized by the neon lights that pippi is basking in.
+We're certain we're not the only ones mesmerised by the neon lights that pippi is basking in.
 [WalterToro](https://osu.ppy.sh/users/5281416) and his pippi plush are certainly a duo that's ready to take on the world, or at least the next osu!mania tournament.

 [![](/wiki/shared/news/2024-11-28-makeship-x-osu-plushies-second-run/chompy.jpg)](https://www.makeship.com/search?q=ppy)